sebastienjust/containup-py/README.md

 Define and run Docker Compose-like stacks entirely in Python.
 Include your environment logic.
 No YAML.

+> [!IMPORTANT]
+> This is under heavy development: project just started, API is subject to a lo
+> of changes.
+Issues have been blocked and contribution is limited until
+> a first usable version runs in production.

 ## Motivation

 Docker Compose makes things simple: define services, volumes, networks in a YAML file, then run them.